Consistent Approval-Based Multi-Winner Rules: Proportional and Disproportional ABC Counting Rules

-In this example the D'Hondt method will select a candidate from $C_4$ first, next a candidate from $C_3$, next from $C_2$ or $C_4$ (their ratios in the third step are equal), etc. Eventually, in the selected committee there will be one candidate from $C_1$, two candidates from $C_2$, three from $C_3$, and four from $C_4$; the respective ratios are printed in bold. \end{example}
+Thus, the D'Hondt method first selects a candidate from $C_4$, next a candidate from $C_3$, next from $C_2$ or $C_4$ (their ratios in the third step are equal), etc. Eventually, in the selected committee there will be one candidate from $C_1$, two candidates from $C_2$, three from $C_3$, and four from $C_4$. \end{example}

 An important difference between the apportionment setting and our setting is that we do not necessarily assume an unrestricted number of candidates for each party.
 As a consequence, a party might deserve additional candidates but this is impossible to fulfill.
 Taking this restriction into account, we see that if the D'Hondt method picks a candidate from $C_i$ and adds it to $W$, then, for all $j$, either $\frac{|N_i|}{|W \cap C_i|} \geq \frac{|N_j|}{|W \cap C_j| + 1}$ or $C_j \subseteq W$, i.e., all candidates from party $j$ are already in the committee.
-Note that if $C_j \setminus W \neq \emptyset$ and $\frac{|N_i|}{|W \cap C_i|} < \frac{|N_j|}{|W \cap C_j| + 1}$, then the D'Hondt method would rather select a candidate from $C_j$ than from $C_i$.
+Note that if $C_j \setminus W \neq \emptyset$ and $\frac{|N_i|}{|W \cap C_i|} < \frac{|N_j|}{|W \cap C_j| + 1}$, then the D'Hondt method in the previous step would rather select a candidate from $C_j$ than from $C_i$.
 These observations allow us to give a precise definition of D'Hondt proportional committees.

 \begin{definition} Let $A$ be a party-list profile with $p$ parties.
 A committee $W\in \pow_k(C)$ is \emph{D'Hondt proportional for $A$} if for all $i,j\in[p]$ one of the following conditions holds: \begin{inparaenum}[(i)] \item $C_j \subseteq W$, or \item $W \cap C_i = \emptyset$, or \item $\frac{|N_i|}{|W \cap C_i|} \geq \frac{|N_j|}{|W \cap C_j| + 1}$. \end{inparaenum} \end{definition}